uchicago-cs/debugging-guide/doc/index.rst

 Linker errors
 ~~~~~~~~~~~~~

 *This section is only applicable to C programming.
-If you are using Python, skip to
+If you are using Python, skip to* :ref:`runtime-errors`
-Runtime Errors*

 In the ``examples/link-error/`` directory, try doing this::